From the Chinese border to Sary-Tash

 After the stringent Chinese border controls, Kyrgyzstan was a huge relief.
-I spent in the immigration building maybe 3 minutes.
-One stamp, smile and “Welcome to Kyrgyzstan”.
+I spent in the immigration building ca. 3 minutes.
+One stamp, smile, and “Welcome to Kyrgyzstan”.
 Russian accent made me feel much closer to my home.
-Also, food, so different to Chinese or Pakistani, tasted familiar.
+Also, the food tasted familiar.
+It was so different from Chinese or Pakistani.

 In the morning I was waken up by the herd with two shepherds on horses.
 What is a scooter in India, is a horse in Kyrgyzstan.
 There are plenty of horses everywhere.
-Some of them graze freezly, but I am sure they all have an owner.
+Some of them graze freely, but I am sure they all have owners.

 I spent in Kyrgyzstan only two days, but this time was very special.
-No traffic, no people, only horses and the sound of wind.
-Pair it with the very good road and you have pure joy.
-The road stays around 3000masl and, on occasion, gets steep.
-But would you care about the effort, if you have such views ahead?
-The Irkeshtam Pass is called one of the most remote border crossings in the world.
-Well, I don’t think its far from true.
+No traffic, no people, only I have been in Kyrgyzstan for only two days and I enjoyed every minute of it.
+No traffic, no people, only horses and the sound of the wind.
+Together with a very good road, it made cycling through the country a great relief.
+The road leads through passes at 3000masl and occasionnally gets steep.
+The breathtaking views more than make up for the effort.
+The Irkeshtam Pass is considered one of the most remote border crossings in the world.
+Well, I don’t think it’s far from the truth.

 In the afternoon, I reached Sary-Tash, the only village on my way across Kyrgyzstan.
-This is where Pamir Highway starts.
-The village is popular among tourists crossing Asia (if the word popular is appropriate for a village with 200 inhabitants) and there are few homestays where you can stay for the night.
-I stopped at the shop and met local kids.
-They had a lot of fun with my bike 😉 Before reaching the shop, I was approached by three girls.
+Pamir Highway begins in the village.
+Sary-Tash is popular among tourists crossing Asia (if the word popular is appropriate for a village with 200 inhabitants) and there are few homestays where you can stay for the night.
+I stopped at the shop where I met local kids.
+They had a lot of fun trying my bike 😉 Before reaching the shop, I was approached by three girls.
 They raised their hands and wanted something.
 I have no idea what (money, sweets?).
-Anyway, always short of any resources, could not give them anything.
+Anyway, short of any resources, I could not give them anything.

 AA, did I mention that horses are everywhere in Kyrgyzstan 😉

 I did not stay in Sary-Tash for the night.
 I finally could camp anywhere I wanted.
-I needed that.
+I wanted that badly.
 I cycled out of Sary and got on the Pamir Highway.

-Unfortunately, the Highway does not have good surface.
-In many places it does not have surface at all.
-Kyrgyz part was not so bad, at least until I reached the Kyzyl-Art pass where the border is.
-But before that, the famous Alay Valley at the forefront of Pamirs.
-Every cyclist posts photos from this place.
+Unfortunately, the Highway does not have a good surface.
+In many places, it does not have a surface at all.
+Kyrgyz part is not so bad.
+The quality drops at the boundary Kyzyl-Art pass.
+To reach it, I crossed the famous Alay Valley at the forefront of Pamirs.
+I saw numerous photos of cyclists from this valley.

 The Valley is much longer than it looks.
 I remember when I told myself: OK, 30min and I am in Pamirs.
-It took over 2h.
-Finally I reached the bottom of mountains and camped just before the sunset.
+It took me over 2h.
+Finally, I reached the bottom of the mountains and camped just before the sunset.

-The best part of cycling through Pamir mountains: It is one big wild camping place.
-You can camp anywhere you want.
-The traffic, in May at least, is very low and anyway its easy to hide the tent from the road.
-At the same time, it is busy enough to frighten any wild animals.
+The best part of cycling through Pamir mountains: It is a big wild camping place.
+You can pitch a tent anywhere you want.
+The traffic in May is very low, and it’s easy to hide the tent from the road.
+At the same time, it is busy enough to frighten wild animals.
 And the terrain is very suitable – it’s flattish in many places.
 As I learned later, the only problem is a very strong wind.

-The next day I had to climb Kyzyl-Art Pass which is the natural border between Kyrgyzstan and Tajikistan.
+The next day I had to climb Kyzyl-Art Pass, the natural border between Kyrgyzstan and Tajikistan.
 This was the first time I met natural inhabitants of this land – both big and small.
-While small ones were very afraid of a human, the opposite holds true for the big mammals 😉 Fortunately, they only look dangerous as they are a Pamir version of cows.
+While small ones were very afraid of a human, the opposite holds for the big mammals 😉 Fortunately, they only look dangerous as they are a Pamir version of cows.

 I have also met a US tourist.
-He was driving Land Rover V8 to meet his son who was bikepacking from China to Europe and recently took a Qoolma Pass (a shortcut I resigned from between China and Tajikistan).
+He was driving Land Rover V8 to meet his son who was backpacking from China to Europe and recently took a Qoolma Pass (a shortcut between China and Tajikistan that I resigned from).